Old Quebec City

 Grand Marché de Québec isn’t located inside Old Quebec but has become of the top food markets in the city.
 With local producers in the farmers market along with artisanal shops selling cheeses, pastries, desserts, and assorted meats it’s a foodie paradise and well worth heading outside of the city walls.

-Where to Stay in Old Quebec City
+Hotels in Old Quebec City Near Tourist Attractions

 For places to stay in Old Quebec, you have a lot of options.
 Staying here makes more sense too instead of finding accommodations outside of the city and commuting in every day.
 There are many old and historic hotels situated in the city.
 Of course, you can book a room at the Chateau Frontenac but it’s a little on the expensive side.
 Mid-rated hotels include the Hotel Clarendon and Hotel Manoir Vieux Québec.